LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/studios/validate/README.md

 You have a brilliant idea for a new search engine, the Googly Moogly.
 It's kinda like Google, but better.
 With Googly Moogly, users are only allowed to search for things using letters from their own name.

-Your patent lawyer is drafting the paperwork as we speak.

-In the mean time, let's build this thing.
+Your patent lawyer is drafting the paperwork as we speak, but in the mean time, let's build this thing.
 It should look like this:

 <img src="screenshots/blank.png"/>